 Pennsylvania also manufactured tobacco products of all kinds although much of the tobacco they processed was grown further south; however, ironically, the Amish in Lancaster County grew tobacco as a cash crop until 2000.

-Real estate development is also a central motif in The Dutch House as it is the passion of both Cyril Conroy and his son, Danny.
-Naturally, real estate development was important after the end of World War 2 because the G.I.’s returning from war were starting families, and they all needed places to live.
+Real estate development is also a central motif in The Dutch House.
+It is the passion of both Cyril Conroy and his son, Danny.
+Naturally, real estate development was important after World War 2 because the G.I.’s returning from war were starting families.
 Later, urban renewal becomes the focus.

 2. The Turn of the Screw, fairy tales, and the Gothic

-When Norma and Bright first visit the home they will soon move into, Maeve offers them a selection of Henry James books to read, and she specifically mentions The Turn of the Screw, which is a famous novella about two children who appear to be haunted.
+When Norma and Bright first visit the home they will soon move into, Maeve offers them a selection of Henry James books to read.
+She specifically mentions The Turn of the Screw, a famous novella about two children who appear to be haunted.
 Elements one frequently finds in this genre and particularly in The Turn of the Screw resonate with the setting of The Dutch House: There are abandoned siblings, a huge, unusual house with a dark history, and a stepmother with questionable motives.

-The Gothic is an offshoot of the Romantic period in literature, in which there was a devotion to feelings and nature.
+The Gothic is an offshoot of the Romantic period, in which there was a devotion to feelings and nature.
 In the Gothic, there is an obsession with the spiritual world.

 Of course, it’s hard to miss the symbolism of the stepmother and the two stepsisters found in “Cinderella”, especially when the mother, Elna, resurfaces in a way that makes her seem like a fairy godmother.
 The Dutch House, with its emphasis on a brother/sister sibling relationship, also echoes with “Hansel and Gretel”.